Black Friday, Cyber Monday Sales Point To A Big Holiday Shopping Season

 The Black Friday and Cyber Monday numbers are in, and if these early indications of the Christmas shopping season are any indication, it’s going to be a banner year for retailers, some of whom rely on the Christmas season for up to half of their annual bottom line.

-As Adobe Analytics reports, Cyber Monday 2018 was not only the biggest Cyber Monday in history, it was the biggest single-day retail shopping day in U.S. history. $7.9 billion changed hands on that day, shattering the previous year’s marks by 19.7 percent.
+As Adobe Analytics reports, Cyber Monday 2018 was not only the biggest Cyber Monday in history, it was the biggest single-day retail shopping day in U.S. history.
+Approximately $7.9 billion changed hands on that day, shattering the previous year’s marks by 19.7 percent.

-John Copeland, head of Marketing and Customer Insights at Adobe, says that part of the increase – $2 billion worth – comes from shoppers using mobile apps on their smartphones or tablets to purchase Christmas gifts, rather than the old-fashioned method of online shopping: browsing on your laptop or desktop computer.
+John Copeland, head of Marketing and Customer Insights at Adobe, says that part of the increase – $2 billion worth – comes from shoppers using mobile apps on their smartphones or tablets to purchase Christmas gifts rather than the old-fashioned method of online shopping: browsing on your laptop or desktop computer.

-Even so, the day could have been even bigger if not for technical glitches, according to retail-industry trade publication Multibriefs.
+Even so, the day could have been even bigger if not for technical glitches, according to retail industry trade publication Multibriefs.
 Several users on high-profile sites such as Amazon were hit with “out-of-stock” messages.
-Other websites, such as those of Lowes, Target and PayPal, all went down for periods of time on Cyber Monday.
+Other websites, such as those of Lowes, Target, and PayPal, all went down for periods of time on Cyber Monday.

 That’s not good, says retail analyst Rob Strechay.